mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 4. Save the file and close your editor.

-Start the MAMP servers.
-Use MySQL command line.
+5. Start the MAMP servers.

 ---

 ### Set the MySQL Default Storage Engine using the command line

-Start MAMP
+1. Start MAMP

-Start the servers
+2. Start the servers

-Open Terminal.app (/Applications/Utilities)
+3. Open Terminal.app located in /Applications/Utilities .

-Type in and hit Enter
+4. Type in the following

         `cd /Applications/MAMP/Library/bin`

+Hit Enter

-Type in and hit Enter
+5. Type in the following

         `./mysql --host=localhost -u root -proot`

+Hit Enter

 Now you can use the MySQL command line.
-For example to show all your databases with:
+For example type the following in the command line to show all your databases.

 `show databases;`

 ---